Sharruken/MSU-1-Randomizer/README.md

 # Converter Usage

-1. Place any .FLAC, .OGG, .WAV and .MP3 files in their respective folders (MP4 is also supported, toss them into the MP3 Folder)
+1. Place any .FLAC, .OGG, .WAV, .MP3 and .MP4 files in the Music folder
-2. Run Converter.py to convert all FLAC, OGG and WAV files to PCM, which are usable with MSU-1, copy PCM files to the Music folder in the same directory as the MSU-1 Randomizer
+2. Run Converter.py to convert all songs to PCM, which are usable with MSU-1, copy PCM files to the Music folder in the same directory as the MSU-1 Randomizer